donk666-git/obsidian-notes/大三上/artificial intelligence/week01.md

 model extraction

-1.2. they both want induce the wrong prediction from the model however, 1. manipulate the inference period by let the spam the detection 2.temper with the training data
+1.2. they both want induce the wrong prediction from the model however,
+1. manipulate the inference period by creating spam input to bypass the detection 2.temper with the training data by remove the spam from its folder to inbox